fnl/asdm-tm-class/README.md

 Statistical Text Mining in Python
 =================================

-This repo contains the PDF slides, Jupyter notebooks, corpora, and some software for a course on statistical [Text Mining](http://fnl.es/an-introduction-to-statistical-text-mining.html), part of the [Advanced Statistics and Data Mining Summer School](http://www.dia.fi.upm.es/ASDM) in Madrid (2018).
+This repo contains the PDF slides, Jupyter notebooks, corpora, and some software for the a course on statistical [Text Mining and NLP](http://fnl.es/an-introduction-to-statistical-text-mining.html), as part of the [Advanced Statistics and Data Mining Summer School](http://www.dia.fi.upm.es/ASDM) held annually in Madrid, Spain.

-The two main differences to the actual class are (a) that the animations that are used to explain more complex algorithms/slides (similarity hashing, dependency parsing, etc.) are necessarily missing and (b) you obviously don't get my in-depth explanations and discussions of the slides you'd enjoy when visiting the class.
+The two main differences to the actual class are (a) that the animations that are used to explain more complex algorithms/slides (locality sensitive hashing, dependency parsing, etc.) are necessarily missing and (b) you obviously don't get my in-depth explanations and discussions of the slides you'd enjoy when visiting the class.
-But this material should make it easier for you to follow the class, provide you with a good reference material for various text mining and language processing techniques, or simply help you to decide if this class indeed "is for you."
+This material should provide anyone with a good reference material for most of the common text mining and language processing techniques, taking you from the very basics to the state of the art - or simply help you to decide if this class indeed "is for you."

 Apart from the full [Jupyter](http://jupyter.org/) stack with Python **3.x**, running the notebooks requires a working installation of [NLTK](http://www.nltk.org/), version 3.x (i.e., the latest stable release): `pip install nltk` or via installing the Continuum Analytics [Anaconda](http://continuum.io/downloads) Python distribution: `conda install nltk` .
 Similary, you should have [`gensim`](http://radimrehurek.com/gensim/index.html) installed, which is probably the other core text mining tool that you can find in the Python world; Here at least we will be making heavy use of both.
+As prepartion before coming to the class, having looked through notebooks 1-3, and possibly 4 and 5, is helpful.

 To view the notebooks online, you can access them via the [Jupyter notebook viewer](https://nbviewer.jupyter.org/), by using the Git URLs in this repository, or installing a [browser extension](https://jiffyclub.github.io/open-in-nbviewer/) for Firefox, Chrome, or Safari that opens the GitHub page in the viewer format.
 In general, simply clone or fork or download this repo to grab your own version of the course material.